 Step 7: Format SD Card

-Format the SD card under the Flipper Zero’s Settings > Storage > Format SD Card.
+Navigate to Settings > Storage > Format SD Card and click the right directional pad to select Format.
 Additional Instructions MicroSD card setup

 Step 8: Customized Settings

 Navigate to Settings > System > to customize basic settings such as Hand orientation (Lefty or Righty), Units (For our European & Canadian) friends, and Time and Date formats.